Codecademy/docs/content/numpy/concepts/math-methods/terms/abs/abs.md

   - 'paths/data-science-foundations'
 ---

-In Numpy, the **`.abs()`** function calculates the absolute value of a given number or each elements in an array.
+In NumPy, the **`.abs()`** function calculates the absolute value of a given number or each element in an array.
 The absolute value of a number is its non-negative value or the number's distance from zero.
 This function can be applied to both real and complex numbers.

-> **Note:** `.abs()` is identical to `numpy.absolute()`, and they can be used interchangeably.
+> **Note:** `numpy.abs()` is identical to `numpy.absolute()`, and they can be used interchangeably.

 ## Syntax